Share this post

 Who are the ethylene releasers to watch out for?
 These guys.

-One of their advantages is they are entirely edible.
+One of the advantages of summer squash is they are entirely edible.
 Summer Squash might be the most underappreciated, underutilized vegetable available, and if you’re looking to make your plant-based offering a center-of-the-plate item, this might be the way to go.
 Their texture allows for a variety of techniques:

 • Spiralized and used as a plant-based noodle